benjifs/benji/src/pages/feeds.md

 Watched: [HTML](/watched) | [RSS](/watched.xml)

-You can also follow this blog directly from the Fediverse (Mastodon for example) by searching for `@benji@benji.dog`.
+You can also follow this blog directly from the Fediverse (Mastodon for example) by searching for `@benji@benji.dog` or on [Bluesky](https://bsky.app/profile/benji.dog).